metaslim/challenge/README.md

 ```

-Currently this app is using encoding/json which use reflection internally.
-In the future parsing json file can be improved with https://github.com/mailru/easyjson
+Currently this app is using Go internal library (encoding/json) which use reflection.
+In the future parsing json file should able to be improved with https://github.com/mailru/easyjson without reflection.